isabelc/WooCommerce-Show-Attributes/readme.txt

 3. The attributes under the product name on the Customer's Order Details page on the front end.

 == Changelog ==

+= 1.5.3 =
+* New - Change the title for the settings section to just "Show Attributes."
+* New - Update the Additional Information tab to match the WooCommerce core tab.
+* Tweak - The plugin textdomain should be loaded on the init action rather than the plugins_loaded action.
+* Tweak - Updated links to plugin URI and plugin documentation.

 = 1.5.2 =
 * Fix - Improve use of get_current_screen since it returns NULL in some cases.